Tyson Fury says Oleksandr Usyk fight was 'too easy' despite suffering first defeat

 Prior to that Fury was in control of a classic at the Kingdom Arena, which he insists he was enjoying too much in explanation of his showboating against the Ukrainian.

 "I've watched the fight back lots of times.
 Still got the same answer - I thought I won the fight and thought I'd done enough.
-Usyk knows that he didn't beat me," the Briton told FUROCITY.
+Usyk knows that he didn't beat me," Fury told FUROCITY ahead of their relaunch.

 "It was close enough.
 One judge had me winning by a round and one of them had him winning by a round and that was the final decision.
 I thought I boxed the head right off him for most of the rounds.